tmfrln/paraqus/readme.md

 Paraqus is a python package developed to export simulation results to the .vtk-format.

-Currently, paraqus is still under development and not yet ready to use.

 ## Documentation

 The documentation for Paraqus can be found [here](https://paraqus.readthedocs.io/).
 It also contains information on how to install the software.